CuboidRaptor/Python-Beetroot/README.rst

 - beetroot.text.spaceify(text) ; Spaceifies text, so "hi there" becomes "h i   t h e r e"

-- beetroot.text.dc_weirdify(text) ; Applies a random number of random discord MD effects to each char, making your string look weird in Discord.
+- beetroot.text.dc_weirdify(text) ; Applies a random number of random discord mini-MD effects to each char, making your string look weird in Discord or any service that supports mini-MarkDown.

 - beetroot.text.blank ; A blank invisible zero-width char for your zero-width needs.